doorfortyfour/TileWorldCreator/docs/update3.1.md

 ![old4Tiles](img/oldMapSubdivision.png)

 ## NEW
 ?> A cell size set to 1 meant an actual cell size of 2x2 unity units (because of the subdivision).
-Since 3.1 this isn't the case anymore. the subdivided map for a 4-Tiles build layer is now the same size as the actual map size set in the settings because a subdivided map now subdivides the cell size as well.
+Since 3.1 this isn't the case anymore.
+The subdivided map for a 4-Tiles build layer is now the same size as the actual map size set in the settings.
+A subdivided map now subdivides the cell size as well.
 Meaning that a single tiles prefab in a 4-Tiles build is now half the size of the actual cell size.

 ![new4Tiles](img/new4Tiles.png)
 ![new6Tiles](img/new6Tiles.png)